EdemMoses/Game-Analysis/README.md

 Analyze the processed data using the notebooks provided.
 For instance, you can explore GAME ANALYSIS.ipynb for various analytical techniques.

 #### Visualization
 Generate visualizations using Microsoft PowerBI.
-T

-#### Contributing
+## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

 #### Fork the repository.